vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

-﻿# Deploying Multi-site Spring Application using Tanzu Data on TAS
+﻿# Deploying Multi-Site Spring Application using Tanzu Data on TAS

 A multi-site application operates seamlessly across multiple locations, ensuring centralised management, consistency, and scalability.
 One of the critical aspects of multi-site applications is their robust data replication and restore capabilities, which are essential for minimizing downtime and maintaining operations continuity.